Des Moines, Iowa: Cityscape

-Des Moines-Ames-West Des Moines Combined Statistical Area

-Des Moines' suburban communities include Altoona, Ankeny, Bondurant, Carlisle, Clive, Grimes, Johnston, Norwalk, Pleasant Hill, Urbandale, Waukee, West Des Moines, and Windsor Heights.

 Climate

 At the center of North America and far removed from large bodies of water, the Des Moines area has a hot summer type humid continental climate (Köppen Dfa), with warm to hot, humid summers and cold, dry winters.
 Summer temperatures can often climb into the 90 °F range, occasionally reaching 100 °F. Humidity can be high in spring and summer, with frequent afternoon thunderstorms.
 Fall brings pleasant temperatures and colorful fall foliage.
 Winters vary from moderately cold to bitterly cold, with low temperatures venturing below 0 °F quite often.
 Snowfall averages 36.5 in per season, and annual precipitation averages 36.55 in, with a peak in the warmer months.
 Winters are slightly colder than Chicago, but still warmer than Minneapolis, with summer temperatures being very similar between the Upper Midwest metropolitan areas.

 Demographics

+The city has the largest African American population in Iowa.